Moriaty0o0/Lisp-China/README.md

 - [Lispbox](https://common-lisp.net/project/lispbox/) is an IDE for Common Lisp development.

-- [LispWorks](http://www.lispworks.com/) Integrated cross-platform development tool for Common Lisp
+- [LispWorks](http://www.lispworks.com/) Integrated cross-platform development tool for Common Lisp. [awesome lispworks](https://github.com/fourier/awesome-lispworks)

 - Steel Bank Common Lisp ([SBCL](http://sbcl.org/)) is a high performance Common Lisp compiler.

+- Armed Bear Common Lisp ([ABCL](https://abcl.org/)) is a full implementation of the Common Lisp language featuring both an interpreter and a compiler, running in the JVM.
+Originally started to be a scripting language for the J editor, it now supports JSR-223 (Java scripting API): it can be a scripting engine in any Java application.
+Additionally, it can be used to implement (parts of) the application using Java to Lisp integration APIs.
+[Reddit: ABCL Common Lisp vs Clojure](https://lisp-journey.gitlab.io/blog/reddit-abcl-common-lisp-vs-clojure/)

 - [GNU Emacs](https://www.gnu.org/software/emacs/)